 Shampoo and Conditioner

 Yep, shampoo is one of those toiletry essentials you just can't do without.
 If you have shorter hair, you'll be able to get away with shower gel or a bar of soap, but know that your hair definitely won't look or feel as good as it could.
-And conditioner?
-Well, it's not as much of an essential, but it does help you feel like less of a grubby backpacker!
+And conditioner will help restore moisture after a flight.
+While many hotels offer complimentary shampoo and conditioner the quality of the products can be hit or miss.

 Consider the solid shampoo and conditioner bars from Lush.
 These bars last a minimum of three months on the road, and take up so little space in your bag!
-They work like a bar of soap -- just rub them over your hair in the shower -- and weigh very little.
-Try the metal tin that fits them if you decide to go down this route -- the last thing you want is for your wet shampoo bars to rub all over the rest of your toiletries!
+They work like a bar of soap—just rub them over your hair in the shower—and weigh very little.
+Try the metal tin that fits them if you decide to go down this route—the last thing you want is for your wet shampoo bars to rub all over the rest of your toiletries!
 If solid shampoo and conditioner isn't for you, pick up a flexible, TSA-approved container from Muji or a pharmacy and fill it with your favorite products.

 You'll want something to keep yourself clean while traveling, of course, so the second travel essential is body soap.
 A bar of soap lasts longer, it's lighter, it's cheaper, and it's smaller.
 There really is no competition!
 Consider a standard bar of soap from Dove to get the job done.

 Did you know that you're supposed to wear sunscreen every single day?
 And did you know that it's possible to buy solid sunscreen?
 If you're sensing a theme here, it's because carrying liquids when you travel can be a painful experience.
 You'll want sunscreen in your toiletries bag no matter where you're heading, so you might as well get a solid stick version that will last much longer.